Follistatin-344 (1mg)

 Follistatin-344 Peptide

-Follistatin-344 is a naturally occurring glycoprotein that is considered to be present in almost all tissue.
-It is considered an autocrine chemical, meaning that the cell produces a chemical messenger through a cell signal, which binds to its autocrine receptors, resulting in cell modification.(1) Follistatin naturally occurs in two isoforms, FST 317 and FST 344, each composed of 317 and 344 amino acids, respectively.
-These two isoforms may be produced through alternative splicing process of the mRNA.(2)
+Follistatin-344 is a naturally occurring glycoprotein that is considered to be present in almost all tissues.
+It is considered an autocrine chemical, meaning that the cell produces a chemical messenger through a cell signal, which binds to its autocrine receptors, resulting in cell modification.(1) Follistatin naturally occurs in two isoforms, FST 317 and FST 344, each containing 288 and 315 amino acids, respectively.
+These two isoforms may be produced through an alternative splicing process of the mRNA.(2) Their names are based on the parent molecules from which they are derived and contain 317 and 344 amino acids, respectively.
+Follistatin-344 is considered to be the predominantly expressed molecule in most tissues, while the Follistatin-317 isoform may account for less than 5% of the encoded mRNA.

 Follistatin-344 is a synthetic version of the endogenous Follistatin-344 protein isoform.
-Although the number of amino acids differs in Follistatin isoforms, at its core, the protein is composed of 63 amino acid residues along with three domains: FSD1, FSD2, and FSD3, with an identical structure in the synthetic peptide.(3)
+Although the number of amino acids differs in Follistatin isoforms, at its core, the protein comprises 63 amino acid residues and three domains: FSD1, FSD2, and FSD3, with an identical structure in the synthetic peptide.(3) These domains comprise 73-77 amino acid residues and are characterized by 10 conserved cysteine residues.

 Overview

-Researchers posit that Follistatin's primary potential may exist in activin binding action.(4) Follistatin has been suggested to have a collaborative role in reproductive functioning alongside other chemicals like activin and inhibins.
+Researchers posit that Follistatin's primary potential may exist in activin-binding action.(4) Follistatin has been suggested to have a collaborative role in reproductive functioning alongside other chemicals like activin and inhibins.
 Scientists posit that the ovarian follicle mainly releases activin to enhance the secretion of follicle-stimulating hormone.
-Follistatin may bind with activin and thereby attenuate its action by inhibiting the secretion of the FSH hormone.
+Follistatin may bind with activin and attenuate its action by inhibiting the secretion of the FSH hormone.

 While the origin and mechanism of the peptide hormone are not entirely understood, it has been suggested that Follistatin-344 is locally produced in the pituitary gland, gonads, testes, and ovaries.
-Additionally, Follistatin may be vastly distributed in various organs of the body and is also potentially present in blood circulation due to its secretion from the blood vessels.
+Additionally, Follistatin may be vastly distributed in various organs and potentially may be present in blood circulation due to its secretion from the blood vessels.

 Research and Clinical Studies